How To Write The Perfect Medical School Personal Statement

 This step is self-explanatory, but here are some guidelines that you can follow to pick the perfect event to write about.

 Choose a story you can share in a few sentences (5 or 6).
-A good option is an event that comes from shadowing doctors, working in a clinic, volunteering, and extracurricular activity related to medicine.
+A good option is an event that comes from shadowing doctors, working in a clinic, volunteering, and extracurricular activities related to medicine.

 Suppose you want to be original.
 Connect a travel story or work experience with the abilities you have chosen to highlight.
 This will guarantee a unique story that will impress the admissions committee.